Frequently Asked Questions for the Auberge Inn

 - Turn right and the Auberge Inn is located at 71 McNevin.

-Driving directions from Southern Ontario from May 4 to t0 October 16th 2012 ONLY when there is a ferry in service.
+Driving directions from Southern Ontario when the ferry is in service.

 - Take highway 6 up the scenic Bruce Peninsula to Tobermory.